rishabh1403/blog-source/posts/travel/2020/03/pangot.md

+---
+title: "Bought a new bike!!!"
+description: "Where it all started!!!.
+I think this is the best I can describe that journey.
+My first solo trip, my first trip in fact.
+I had never traveled before just for the fun of it.
+Every place I had visited earlier was either for work or family obligations.
+This was my first trip for fun, for leisure, for me.
+My solo one day trip to Rishikesh"
+author: "Rishabh Jain"
+keywords: ["rishabh","rishabh jain","life","rishabh1403","blog", "biking", "rishikesh trip", "solo trip"]
+tags: ["life","biking"]
+categories: ["life", "travel", "biking"]
+path: "posts/life/2020/08/bought-a-new-bike"
+date: 2019-11-27T17:17:37+05:30
+image: "./rishi2.jpg"
+draft: false
+---

 November was a really rough for we were working really hard to good amount of work done in our company.
 After that came the cool down period, and one fine